wp-plugins/militant-moderates-css-parent-selector-mmps/readme.txt

 It all happens 'Inside'.
 There are no screenshots to show.

 == Changelog ==
+= 1.1.4 (in development) =
+* Massive rework under the event handling hood; switching to bind/unbind instead of on/off
+* Handle <a> link elements differently because of the :link and :visited behavioral differences
+* Added error handling around calls into the DOM that might fail under older browsers
+ * Changes in progress - Stay tuned for details

 = 1.1.3 =
 * Fixed issue that caused wrong Class to be removed at the end of a Paired Event: mouseover/mouseout for example